Brazil's Rousseff promises fiscal discipline to investors

 She said her government is considering reforms that would link future expansion in public spending with economic growth.
 Her new economic team will also work on measures to expand long-term credit from private sector banks, especially for infrastructure projects.

-Despite the message of fiscal prudence, her government approved on Wednesday the transfer of up to 30 billion reais (7.4 billion pounds) to state development bank, BNDES, according to a decree in the Diario Official, the official gazette.
+Despite the message of fiscal prudence, her government approved on Wednesday the transfer of up to 30 billion reais ($11.6 billion) to state development bank, BNDES, according to a decree in the Diario Oficial, the official gazette.

 Those hefty transfers have been criticized by investors who say the loans have significantly raised the country's gross debt without stimulating the economy.